LeleDallas/github-recent-activity-extension/README.md

 1. Open Chrome and navigate to `chrome://extensions/` 🌐
 2. Enable **Developer mode** by toggling the switch in the top right corner ⚙️
 3. Click **Load unpacked** 📂
-4. Locate and select the **GitHub Activity Restore** extension folder 📁
+4. Locate and select the **Github Recent Activity Extension** extension folder 📁

 ### Firefox